jchaiken12/3D_cell_simulation/simulation_package/mcell_project/README.md

 can be used to quickly test if the project is working correctly.

 ## General Setup
-Conda was used to manage the python version for the required minimum version of python desired of python 3.11 on the mcell website.
-The environment variable MCELL_PATH was set in the command line by:
+Conda was used to manage the python version for the required minimum version of python.
+The minimum desired version of python was version 3.11 as stated on the mcell website.
+Then the environment variable MCELL_PATH was set in the command line by:

     export MCELL_PATH=<install_path>/Blender-2.93-CellBlender/2.93/scripts/addons/cellblender/extensions/mcell